 So, please always select the correct device driver for your Focusrite Interface, which should read “Focusrite” or the unit's name such as “Scarlett,” “Saffire,” “Clarett,” etc. For more information on ASIO4all, please see the ASIO4all FAQ page here.

 For more information on ASIO4all please see the ASIO4all FAQ page here.
-You can see in this article that ASIO4all makers do not recommend installing the manufacturer driver for your USB unit, same as we don't recommend installing their software.
-Thus please do not run ASIO4all with your Focusrite unit, as these are not meant to be compatible.
+You can see in this article that ASIO4all makers do not recommend installing the manufacturer driver for your USB unit, the same as we don't recommend installing their software.
+Please do not run ASIO4all with your Focusrite unit, as these are not meant to be compatible.